-The global PVC Market demand was valued at 38.50 million tons in 2013.
+The global Polyvinyl Chloride (PVC) Market is projected to reach USD 79.11 billion by 2020 and is expected to grow with attractive CAGR of 5.0% over the forecast period.
 The decreasing dependability of PVC on non-renewable resources such as crude oil and natural gas as compared to other synthetic polymers is expected to drive the market growth.
 The demand for PVC in medical devices and automobiles owing to its characteristics such as high corrosion resistance, low price, workability, and effectiveness is expected to fuel market growth.

 Polyvinyl chloride (PVC) is the third most widely produced synthetic plastic polymer globally after polypropylene and polyethylene.
 PVC is available in two forms, namely rigid and flexible.
 The rigid PVC has its application in bottles, doors & windows, non-food packaging, and construction of pipes.
 The flexible PVC is used in insulation of electrical wires and in the flooring of hospitals, homes, schools and areas where sterility is required.